 I came to Radiohead late, and in the end I’m grateful for that.
-It makes me think back to the end of Fight Club, as the story builds to its climax and the buildings are collapsing, when we get the first strains of The Pixies’ Where Is My Mind?
+It makes me think back to the closing scene of Fight Club, as the story builds to its climax and the buildings are collapsing, when we get the first strains of The Pixies’ Where Is My Mind?
 I’ve often wondered who had that moment better, those who knew and recognized the song and went, oh yes, fuck yes! or those of us who had never heard that shit before and felt it for the first time as buildings buckled and crashed.
 I’ll never really know, but in my gut I think the more novel things are, the fresher, the better.
-So when I finally got Kid A, a decade after its release, it had my undivided attention.
+So when I finally acquired Kid A, a decade after its release, it had my undivided attention.
 I got it fresh and pure as forest snow.

 I saved the album for the flight home, because I knew it was going to be a tough one.
 The last time I had taken that 14 hour flight, I’d had an envelope from her that said on the outside, “to be opened on the plane with your hands,” and contained a love letter and a hand-made crossword puzzle.
 This time, I had only her voice running over and over in my mind, shaking with emotion and the crackle of the long distance line: “I slept with someone… I slept with someone… I slept with someone…” The plane took off and I dropped into a bottomless sleep.

 Then a flight attendant tapped me on the shoulder.
 When I turned and lifted the headphones she scolded me for introducing light into a cabin where everyone was sleeping.
-I shut my window, the moment passed, and everything was awful again.
+Scowling, I shut the window, the moment passed, and everything was awful again.